-You are now in your twenties or thirties and you find yourself having problems in relationships.
-You look back on your own upbringing, and think about your “wonderful” father.
+You are now in your 20s or 30s and you find yourself having problems in relationships.
+You look back on your own upbringing and think about your “wonderful” father.
 He was the hit of the party, knew everyone and made things happen.
 You couldn’t get enough.

 Is it possible that you were raised by a narcissist?
 And if so, why is it important?

-Here are ten signs that Dad may of had narcissistic tendencies — or was an out-right narcissist.
+Here are 10 signs that Dad may have had narcissistic tendencies—or was an outright narcissist.

 1. Dad was charismatic.
 Everyone wanted to be around him.